dittonetwork/sdk-js/packages/core/README.md

-Here's an updated version of the README that includes details about all triggers based on the content of the provided files:

----

 # @ditto-network/core

 A JavaScript SDK for building workflows on the Ditto Network, enabling a Smart Account experience at any level of your project.
 This SDK provides the necessary tools and adapters for interacting with the blockchain and constructing workflows.
 You can use the provided adapters or implement your own.